ituch136/security_hardening/README.md

    ansible-playbook playbook.yml
    ```

+   If sudo on that server asks for a password, add `-K` and type it once: `ansible-playbook playbook.yml -K`.
+Connecting as root needs no `-K`.
+After the first run the service user has passwordless sudo, so later runs go without it.

 If the server is brand new and the only account you have is root with a password, do not start with step 5.
 Read the next section first, it is the common case and it needs two extra settings.

 ## First run on a new server